Lual27/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents including hidden files Display current directory contents. long format.with user and group ID. and hidden files Create a script that creates a directory named my_first_directory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/my_first_directory.
+display current directory contents including hidden files Display current directory contents. long format.with user and group ID. and hidden files Create a script that creates a directory named my_first_directory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/my_first_directory Bye bye Betty